Our impact

 ESG/SDG Key Facts

-Meridiam E&S Due Diligence included the definition of an E&S Action Plan (ESAP) which is to be implemented until 2024.
-This ESAP results from an initial gap assessment against IFC PS, and will guarantee a full compliance of RVE with these principles.
-The ESAP includes the following main items: (i) definition and implementation of an overarching E&S Management System at platform level to ensure compliance of internal policies with IFC Performance Standards, (ii) review of existing
+Meridiam E&S acquisition Due Diligence included the definition of an E&S Action Plan (ESAP), now being implemented.
+This ESAP results from an initial gap assessment against IFC Performance Standard.
+The ESAP includes the following main items:

-Environmental and Social Impact Assessments (ESIAs) for projects in operation and in development, and adjustments of project-specific E&S Management Plans if needed and (iii) definition of internal standardized procedures and tools at platform level to ensure compliance of future projects with relevant standards.
+(i) definition and implementation of an overarching E&S Management System at platform level to ensure compliance of internal policies with IFC Performance Standards, (ii) review of existing Environmental and Social Impact Assessments (ESIAs) for projects in operation and in development, and adjustments of project-specific E&S Management Plans if needed and (iii) definition of internal standardized procedures and tools at platform level to ensure compliance of future projects with relevant standards.